 Last time we established why code challenges are important.
 Now it’s time to talk about what separates a good challenge from a bad challenge.
 Stick to the following principles and you’ll get something great.

 You want great people.
 Everyone wants great people.
 Therefore, it’s pretty unlikely that your candidates are only going to be interviewing with you.
-If someone has time to do a 5 day unpaid technical challenge as part of an interview process that’s probably not a positive signal.
+If someone has time to do a five-day unpaid technical challenge as part of an interview process that’s probably not a positive signal.
+The best candidates are spending that time in other interviews.

-You can’t judge a candidate solely based on their response to a technical challenge.
-A response is something to talk about in the next interview.
-When you sit down and have that next discussion, it’s great to be able to ask questions like
+You can’t judge a candidate based solely on their response to a technical challenge.
+A response is a jumping off point, something to talk about in the next interview.
+When you sit down and have that next discussion, you’ll be able to ask relevant, useful questions such as:

 “What if this requirement changed in this way?
 How would that impact your solution?”